Skip to main content

 git config --global user.email "your@email.com"

-# Use 'main' as default branch (the new standard)
+# Default branch name (the modern standard)

 git config --global init.defaultBranch main

-# Set your editor for commit messages
+# Your preferred text editor for commit messages

 git config --global core.editor "code --wait" # VS Code